 - People who make a complaint to us; and

 The lawful basis upon which we collect and process personal data is legitimate interests.
 We need to provide evidence of the work we have done to our funders and our data processing enables us to do this effectively.
 People who use our services will reasonably expect that we need their name and contact details in order to contact them and to continue the service, that we would retain support and safety plans to monitor the progress of their service, and that we will retain any information which is reasonably necessary for us to provide our services e.g. personal data which is provided in order to assist us in making a benefit application on behalf of an individual.
 Data processing is necessary to achieve this.

 We also recognise individuals’ rights and freedoms and the added responsibility which processing data on the basis of legitimate interests affords us.
-Therefore we will not refuse our services to a service user who does not wish to provide us with personal information or who does not wish their support sessions to be recorded, or to have a risk assessment completed or use a support or safety plan.
 If a service user requests at any time that their personal data is deleted from our system we will comply with their request wherever possible.
-However, our ability to provide services may be negatively impacted if we don’t have a service user’s personal data (e.g. their contact details).
+However, our ability to provide services will be negatively impacted if we don’t have a service user’s personal data (e.g. their contact details).

 People who use our services.

 We have to hold the details of the people who have requested the service in order to provide it.
 However, we only use these details to provide the service the person has requested and for other closely related purposes.

 These purposes may include contacting people who have used our service to complete a survey about their experience of our service, or to invite them to events or to meet with our funders or regulators.

 Limited personal information may be required by funders to evidence that public funds are being used appropriately.